SciFracX/FractionalCalculus.jl/docs/src/index.md

 Pages = ["index.md"]
 ```

+!!! tip "Star Us"
+	If you think **FractionalCalculus.jl** is useful and powerful, please [star us in GitHub](httpd://github.com/SciFracX/FractionalCalculus.jl), it means a lot to us!

 ## Installation

 To install FractionalCalculus, please open Julia REPL and press`]` key to use package mode and then type the following command: